-It’s always tough for me reviewing a Spider-Man film.
+It’s always tough for me personally when it comes to objectivity reviewing a Spider-Man film…

-Add on to this the fact that every review I’ve read up to now has pretty much contradicted each other in what works and what doesn’t.
+Add on to this the fact that every review you’ve may have read up to this point since it’s release has pretty much contradicted each other in what exactly works in the movie and what doesn’t.

 So what’s the deal?

-Firstly, it’s no surprise that I enjoyed the flick on a basic fanboy level but then, I am unable at a genetic level to dislike ANYTHING Peter Parker related, so I figure that don’t count.
+Firstly, it’s no surprise that I enjoyed the flick on a basic fanboy level but then, I am unable at a genetic level to dislike ANYTHING Peter Parker related, so I figure that doesn’t necessarily count.

-Trufully, the best thing about this movie is the worst thing about this movie, in that over the 2 and a half hour running time it tries to be everything to everyone and all at the same time.
+Trufully, the best thing about this movie ends up being the worst thing about this movie, in that over the 2 and a half hour running time it tries to be everything to everyone and all at the same time.

 One second it’s funny, then exciting, then a thriller, some romance, back to thriller, back again to romance, ooh now it’s scary… You get the point.